 With all of the benefits that technology can provide for the classroom environment, we must remember to have a purpose for the technology rather than simply using it without an educational objective in mind (Nickerson, 1988).
 Nickerson discusses the fact that as educators we must not only teach our pupils content knowledge and cognitive skills, but we must also instill in them the ability and desire to learn.
 Can a flipped classroom help students become the independent learners we long for them to be?

-In 2010 the United States Department of Education released a Meta analysis of research that had been conducted from 1996 through 2008 on online learning.
+In 2010 the United States Department of Education(DOE) released a Meta analysis of research that had been conducted from 1996 through 2008 on online learning.
 They identified more than a thousand studies, but only nine of these published studies focused on K-12 online learning.
 This demonstrates the great need for more research to be conducted in this area (USDOE, 2010).

 The US DOE analysis confirmed the interest educators have in a blended teaching approach, which offers student both face to face interaction as well as an online learning environment.
 The data has shown that when online learning is used by itself, it had the same results on student performance as the conventional classroom lecture.
 The blended learning environment however, showed an increase in student achievement due to the variety of conditions in terms of curriculum, time and pedagogy that teachers can use (USODE, 2010).